(Junior) Business Research & Consulting

 How does it work?

-During this course, you will carry out a research and consultancy project for a specific organisation (such as ING, Univé, or VNO/NCW) by a team of three to four students from various levels and programmes, while being supervised by a FEB lecturer.
-First of all, teams will be formed based on your interests and field(s) of study.
+During this course, you will carry out a research and consultancy project for a specific organisation in a team of three to four students from various levels and programmes, while being supervised by a FEB lecturer.
+Teams will be formed based on interests and field(s) of study.
 Together with your supervisor your team will visit the company in the first week of the block to get to know the organisation, your contact person(s) and to address the main questions/goals.

 In the following weeks you and your team will investigate the managerial problem and develop and execute a research plan.
 The teams are supported through tutorials and plenary trainings on research methodology and consultancy skills, weekly feedback sessions, and plenary poster presentations.

-In the last week of the exam period you and your team will present your findings and possible solutions to the management of the organisation.
+In the last weeks of the block you and your team will present your findings and possible solutions to the management of the organisation.
 You will also be asked to reflect on how you developed your research and consultancy skills during the assignment.

 Previous cases included establishing clients in the European market for a medical waste company, and developing a long run external brand awareness for a merchant in sustainable office furniture.
 Another example is a case on the improvement in sales of a patented innovation for an innovative machine and construction builder, which you can read more about via the link below.

-Selection goes like this: we will match the assignments to the students based on the information in the web forms.
+Selection goes like this: we will match the assignments to the students based on the content of the assignments, the clients wishes and the information you shared with us in the web forms.
+Please also mention study programmes you have already finished.
 There is a (small) chance we will not be able to match you, in which case we will let you know in time so you can still register for another elective in Progress.
 That is why our deadline closes before the general deadline.
 If you are selected based on your submitted form, we will register you in Progress afterwards.

 In case you have questions about this course, please don't hesitate to send us an email: email@example.com